rurre/rurre.github.io/docs/warudo-exporter/features/debug.md

 This option is equivalent to Hai's Denormalized Exporter's `Do not export or build`

+This also makes NDMF export the built test avatar files to the `Assets/ZZZ_GeneratedAssets` folder in your assets.

 ### Don't Run VRCFury

 This allows you to skip running all VRCFury components.